 The current going rate to rent Disney Vacation Club points through a broker is $20- $23 per point.
 This is maybe a dollar or two more per point than you would pay compared to renting from an owner directly, but it is a much easier process.

-One other benefit of renting DVC points through a broker is that your trip is eligible for travel insurance!
+One other benefit of Disney vacation point rental through a broker is that your trip is eligible for travel insurance!

-Because of the non-refundable nature of renting DVC points, I strongly suggest getting a quote for travel insurance for your trip of more than two nights.
+Because of the non-refundable nature of Disney World DVC rental, I strongly suggest getting a quote for travel insurance for your trip of more than two nights.

 If you are traveling during hurricane season in Florida (generally June through November) then travel insurance is an excellent idea.